BlackWolfWoof/yagpdb-cc/Templates/README.md

 ### Important

-Remember to configure your variables in the code or and paste whatever you want the bot to run / say to `{{/*YOUR CODE GOES HERE*/}}`.
+Remember to configure your variables in the code.

 ---